 Wisconsin Department of Transportation

-In addition to these amazing benefits, we strive for inclusivity and celebrate different religious holidays and cultural observances and provide flexibility for utilizing paid time off for such celebrations.
+In addition to our generous employee benefits, we strive for inclusivity and celebrate different religious holidays and cultural observances and provide flexibility for utilizing paid time off for such celebrations.
 For more information on WisDOT you can visit our website by clicking here.

 WisDOT does not sponsor work visas.
 Any appointment made will be contingent on the applicant being able to prove valid status to work in the United States.